 The oscilloscope is the fundamental tool for examining varying voltage versus time.
 It is very well-suited for displaying the shape of baseband pulses.
 The origin of oscilloscope performance parameters traces back to characterizations of early radar pulses.
-Today's real-time oscilloscopes have bandwidth up to 70 GHz, and are designed to capture and display either repetitive or one-shot signals.
+Today's real-time oscilloscopes have bandwidth up to 70GHz, and are designed to capture and display either repetitive or one-shot signals.

-Modern Oscilloscope triggering systems are very highly developed and can trigger on both analog and multiple channels of digital data.
-For example the 5 series oscilloscopes eight input channels can be assigned as trigger inputs for both analog signals such as the envelope of an individual pulse, a defined stream of pulse envelopes or each channel can be assigned to a further eight digital inputs, providing the capability to trigger on multiple parallel data lines or words.
-Utilizing the external trigger RF devices such as the RSA300 or RSA500 families of spectrum analyzers can be triggered to perform frequency domain measurements based on real-time analog or digital domain events.
+Modern oscilloscope triggering systems are very highly developed and can trigger on both analog and multiple channels of digital data.
+For example the 5 Series MSO Oscilloscopes eight input channels can be assigned as trigger inputs for both analog signals such as the envelope of an individual pulse, a defined stream of pulse envelopes or each channel can be assigned to a further eight digital inputs, providing the capability to trigger on multiple parallel data lines or words.
+As previously noted, the external trigger output on the oscilloscope can be used to trigger RF analysis devices such as the RSA300 or RSA500.